 The Pixel 4a isn't far off, however.
 It's a lot cheaper and uses lower grade hardware, so it's not as fast or capable and you will notice a slight difference in more demanding apps, but it's not that far behind.

 Where the the Pixel 5 come into its own is with the 4000mAh battery capacity, which is good to see you through the day with no worries.
-That said, the lower power Pixel 4a has a 3140mAh battery and copes equally well.
-The Pixel 4a 5G has a 3800mAh battery and we're still testing the endurance of this device.
+That said, the lower power Pixel 4a has a 3140mAh battery and copes equally well, while the Pixel 4a 5G has a 3800mAh battery that's also very capable and offers great performance.

-The Pixel 5 also offers wireless charging and reverse wireless charging, a little premium feature giving you a few more options on this top device.
+The Pixel 5 offers wireless charging and reverse wireless charging, a little premium feature giving you a few more options on this top device, which neither of the others offer.

 - Pixel 5: 16MP + 12.2MP, 8MP